Mot0193/ff2p-press/README.md

 CBR (Constant bitrate) is also enabled.

 ## libsvtav1 (av1)
 IMPORTANT NOTE! ffmpeg does NOT support svt-av1 multi-pass mode.
 The script can still use 2pass encoding with svt-av1 by using SvtAv1EncApp in conjunction with ffmpeg, but that requires SvtAv1EncApp.exe to be added to path.
-You may [compile SvtAv1EncApp yourself](https://gitlab.com/AOMediaCodec/SVT-AV1/-/blob/master/Docs/Build-Guide.md) or get download it from somewhere else, for example from [here](https://jeremylee.sh/bins/).
+You may [compile SvtAv1EncApp yourself](https://gitlab.com/AOMediaCodec/SVT-AV1/-/blob/master/Docs/Build-Guide.md) or download it from somewhere else, for example from [here](https://jeremylee.sh/bins/).
 If SvtAv1EncApp.exe is not found, then the script will fallback to using ffmpeg normally and encode the video with only 1 pass.

 AV1 is considered one of the best codecs in terms of efficiency.
 Compared to AOM-AV1, SVT-AV1 is the faster av1 encoder, being able to scale better across cpu cores, comes with lots of presets, and many other fancy features that the original AOM-AV1 lacks.
-You may wish to test out some of its features, such as [Variance Boost](https://gitlab.com/AOMediaCodec/SVT-AV1/-/blob/master/Docs/Appendix-Variance-Boost.md), if you wish to get into the nitty gritty of this codec.
-You can use ff2ppress's -param argument to pass codec-specific arguments to ffmpeg.
-(Read the param block comment in the ps1 script for an example)
+If you wish to use some of its features, such as [Variance Boost](https://gitlab.com/AOMediaCodec/SVT-AV1/-/blob/master/Docs/Appendix-Variance-Boost.md), you can use ff2ppress's -params argument to pass codec-specific arguments to ffmpeg.
+(Read the param block comment in the ps1 script for more info)

 libsvtav1 supports these [presets](https://gitlab.com/AOMediaCodec/SVT-AV1/-/blob/master/Docs/Parameters.md#options): 0, 1, ...
 13, 0 being the slowest and 13 the fastest.
 You may be interested in reading Trix's [article(s)](https://wiki.x266.mov/blog/svt-av1-fourth-deep-dive-p1#presets-analysis-tldr) about SVT-AV1's presets and their efficiency.